-Mean cell corpuscular haemoglobin concentration is used to measure the amount of haemoglobin present in red blood cells.
-It can be used alongside mean corpuscular volume (MCV) and mean corpuscular haemoglobin (MCH) to diagnose different types of anaemia and red cell disorders.
+Mean cell haemoglobin concentration (MCHC) is the mean haemoglobin concentration in a specific volume of red blood cells.
+The MCHC is usually taken as part of a full blood count.
+The measurement can be used alongside other red cell indices such as mean corpuscular volume and mean corpuscular haemoglobin to diagnose red cell disorders and different types of anaemia.

-High mean corpuscular haemoglobin concentration can be indicative of autoimmune haemolytic anaemia.
-It is a condition where red blood cells are destroyed quicker than they are made.
-The body produces antibodies which attack its own red blood cells causing them to burst.
-Therefore, reducing the amount of oxygen-transporting red cells in circulation.
-Symptoms include:
+A high mean cell haemoglobin concentration, on the other hand, can be a sign of autoimmune haemolytic anaemia, a condition where red cells are destroyed at a faster rate than they are made.
+As a result, the body produces antibodies which attack its own red blood cells causing them to burst which reduces the number of red cells in circulation.

 Lab Tests Online UK.
 (2018).
 Haemoglobin.
 Available at: https://labtestsonline.org.uk/tests/haemoglobin